-I took my first photographs with my parents’ Instamatic camera when I was eight.
-A year or two later, I learned how to develop and print black and white film, and I’ve called myself a photographer ever since.
+Photography and creative work have anchored Jean’s life since childhood.
+She took her first photographs with her parents’ Instamatic camera when she was eight years old.
+A year or two later, she learned how to develop and print black-and-white film in a student enrichment program offered at her elementary school.
+She has called herself a photographer ever since.

 Solo show of work from three recent series, Mughal Stonework, I’m Sorry You Couldn’t Stay, and Tidal Landscapes, exhibited at the Faulkner East Gallery, Santa Barbara, CA

-Work from my Flowers portfolio exhibited at Axis Skin & Body Studio, Santa Barbara, CA
+Work from Flowers portfolio exhibited at Axis Skin & Body Studio, Santa Barbara, CA

 Work from Italy exhibited at Zocalo Coffee House, San Leandro, CA